Tuttotorna/observer-suspension/README.md

 ---

-The main failure mode: pseudo-depth
+The Main Failure Mode: Pseudo-Depth

 The most important error pattern documented in this repository is pseudo-depth.